 4.2.
-Focal Independent Variables
+Focal independent variables

 Our analysis includes two separate proxies of being left behind.
 Our first focal independent variable is based on responses to the survey question Do you have relatives or friends who are living in another country whom you can count on to help you when you need them, or not?
-(Table 1).16 We construct a binary indicator for whether the respondent has relatives and friends abroad on whom to depend.
+(Table 1).
+We construct a binary indicator for whether the respondent has relatives and friends abroad on whom to depend.
 This variable captures the "left behind" status in a broad sense as it relates to a network of family and friends abroad without further specifying the emigrant's exact relationship to the interviewee.
-Yet, this variable is available for all survey waves, thus making it appealing from coverage and comparability perspectives.17 Between 2006 and 2010, with the exception of 2008 when Bulgaria and Romania were not polled, respondents with family or friends abroad
+Yet, this variable is available for all survey waves, thus making it appealing from coverage and comparability perspectives.
+In 2007, 2009, and 2010 respondents with family or friends abroad were also asked to list up to three countries in which their contacts are located.
+This information allows us to explore the transmission of civic engagement values from destinations with rather well-developed civic engagement cultures (Section 6.4).